 Successive Cancellation Based Detection: The derivative-enhanced correlation technique cannot correctly extract a tag ID if the tag's transmission collides with the transmission of those that are spatially closer to the reader.
-To resolve this problem, successive cancellation correlates the received signal with each of the tag IDs in the codeset $\Re^{b,L}d$ at reader d.
+To resolve this problem, successive cancellation correlates the received signal with each of the tag IDs in the codeset $\Re_d^{b,L}$ at reader d.
 Using these correlations, we can find the loudest tag and estimate its signal strength.
 Then we subtract the contribution of this tag.
 By repeating this process, a relatively small contribution of the weak tags can eventually stand out among the residue of the received signal.
 This approach is referred to as successive interference cancellation (SIC) and is widely deployed in CDMA based multiuser detection (MUD) systems.
-Some relevant discussion may be found in [22] and [23].
+Some relevant discussion may be found in [13].

 The key component of this algorithm is the estimation of the received signal strength from each individual tag.
-Due to the use of binary bit vectors with unipolar encoding the conventional estimation schemes based on correlations shown in [24] cannot be applied directly.
+Due to the use of binary bit vectors with unipolar encoding the conventional estimation schemes based on correlations shown in [14] cannot be applied directly.
 Lack of synchronization with tags makes this estimation problem harder to solve.
 Our detection scheme relies on the correlations between the received signal and all the tag IDs in the pseudo orthogonal codeset to estimate the amplitude of the transmission.
 After we detect the transmission time of the loudest tag using correlations, we produce an estimate of the signal strength by considering the contribution of all the other tags to the correlation value.
 All existing CDMA based detection schemes rely on some form of power control mechanism to alleviate the near-far problem.
-Since our tags are not capable of performing any power control, our algorithm can only use estimated tag signal strength for detection.
+Since power control is absent in MRTs, our algorithm can only use estimated tag signal strength for detection.

 Despite the lack of synchrony, power control and the absence of efficient phase estimation schemes, we have tried to tweak the performance of SIC approach to achieve tolerable error rates.
-Fortunately, though SIC algorithms are sensitive to estimation errors, which is a big concern in our system, the authors in [25] suggest that as long as the estimation errors remain in reasonable bounds the system can still detect unique signals correctly.
+Fortunately, though SIC algorithms are sensitive to estimation errors, which is a big concern in our system, theory suggests that as long as the estimation errors remain in reasonable bounds the system can still detect unique signals correctly.